yoonsikp/macOS-KVM-PCI-Passthrough/README.md

 ## PCI-Passthrough for Graphics Card

 Same as above, except we need to attach the `vfio_pci` driver to multiple PCI-e addresses.
+Below, I also passthrough my entire USB 3.0 controller!

 ```
 sudo nano /etc/initramfs-tools/modules
 ```